cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 As defined by the Organization for the Advancement of Structured Information Standards (OASIS), the [Security Assertion Markup Language (SAML)](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=security) SAML is an XML-based framework for communicating user authentication, entitlement, and attribute information.

+## Security Audit

+As [defined](https://csrc.nist.gov/glossary/term/security_audit) by NIST, an independent review and examination of a system’s records and activities to determine the adequacy of system controls, ensure compliance with established security policy and procedures, detect breaches in security services, and recommend any changes that are indicated for countermeasures.

 ## SANS Institute